Hendrit Ferra

 Hendrit Ferra (born 13 January 1989) is an Albanian football player who last played for Dinamo Tirana in Albanian First Division as a striker.

 Club career

 KF Tirana

 Ferra made his league debut for KF Tirana on 21 March 2009 during the match with Apolonia Fier.
 The 20-year-old striker came on for goalscorer Devis Mukaj on the 84th minute of the game.

 Teuta Durrës

 Ferra was loaned out to fellow Albanian Superliga side in order to get more first team action and to gain experience.
-His loan deal is due to expire at the end of the 2009–10 season on 31 May 2010.